HANAND1979/opencvdatalab/README.md

 To create your Datalab VM with your image, you need to run from Cloud Shell:
 $ datalab create [--image-name IMAGE_NAME] [--zone ZONE] NAME

-You can then get along using Datalab in your regular way
+You can then get along using Datalab in your regular way.

+Note: The first time Datalab creation from the GCR image seems to take a while.
+So if the shell seems struck at 'Waiting for Datalab to be available on 8081' message, just wait for a while.
+It is a one-time delay.

 # Optional step
 In the rare event Datalab (Jupyter) does not discover your OpenCV, run the below command, opencv-python gets properly installed.